raganwald/JQuery-Combinators/README.md

       })
       .end();

 You can use `into` for this, however you will have to make sure that any function called by `into` returns its receiver.
 Failing to do this can produce unexpected results.
-To avoid these erros and to make your code clearer, you can use `tap` instead of `into`.
+To avoid these errors and to make your code clearer, you can use `tap` instead of `into`.

 `tap` is a jQuery method that turns any function into a jQuery style "fluent" function that returns its argument.
 For example: